 What does it mean to be homeless?

-Under U.S. federal law, students who have no fixed, adequate nighttime residence are considered “homeless.”
+Under U.S. federal law, students who have no fixed nighttime residence are considered “homeless.”
 This includes

 Is doubling up or couch-surfing the same as being homeless?

-When students — with or without other family members, parents, or guardians — stay with extended family or friends because of a loss of housing and lack of resources to obtain new, permanent housing, they are considered homeless under the law.
-This means that they are entitled to and eligible for services provided all other students and families experiencing homelessness.
+When students — with or without other family members, parents, or guardians — stay with extended family or friends because of a loss of housing they are considered homeless under the law.
+This means that they are entitled to and eligible for services provided to all other students and families experiencing homelessness.

 What will schools do to support homeless youth and families?